ssb22/indexer/README.md

 * Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
 In very large books (over 1&nbsp;GB), loading and navigation becomes unreliable.
 An Internet connection is required the first time a book is opened.

 * EDRLab Thorium Reader (Windows, Mac and GNU/Linux): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
 Still works in very large books but loading is slow.
+Version 2.4 might be more responsive than version 3.0.

 * Dolphin EasyReader 10 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened.
 Very large (1 GB+) books can cause the program to crash when Search is used.

 * JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit; tested working with a Braille display and audio speed changes; not tested with very large books (1GB+)

-* HumanWare Brailliant: does not show text if there is audio (hopefully it can still be used for navigation) in both Daisy 2 and Daisy 3
+* HumanWare Brailliant: does not show text if there is audio (hopefully it can still be used for navigation); ZIP needs to be unpacked; tested both Daisy 2 and Daisy 3 (which the device calls "Niso" format)

+does not show text if there is audio (hopefully it can still be used for navigation) in both Daisy 2 and Daisy 3

 * Pronto Notetaker: ZIP needs to be unpacked to a “Daisy” folder on SD or USB, and the device just plays the audio; tested only with Daisy 2